Card binders are a good accessory for sports card collectors who want a safe and cost-effective way to store a large collection of cards.

 In my experience, if the binder is zipped up, it’ll protect your cards from damage against something like a knocked-over glass of water.
 Having said that, excessive liquid will likely find a way through the outer-material, like if you were to drop it into a bathtub of water, for example.

 Good zipped binders are generally made from water resistant-material, meaning they can somewhat stop the penetration of liquid, but they’re not fully waterproof, so you must take care.

 Should I Put All My Cards In Sleeves?

 It’s a good idea to place a card into a penny sleeve, to minimize the risk of surface damage.
 Place the card into a sleeve before putting it into a binder or toploader, for the best protection.

-What Is The Best Binder For Sports Cards?
+What Is The Best Binder For Trading Cards?

 In my opinion, the Vault X Premium Exo-Tec Zip Card Binder ticks all the boxes as a high-quality, and good value, binder for cards.
 It’s a great option and top of my list for a recommended sports card binder.